emawind84/automated-shuttle-se-mod/README.md

 These are the properties that need to be set in the Custom Data of the Programmable Block where the script is running:

 - `OrbitMode=true` - Enable orbit mode
-- `OrbitCenterPosition=[GPS Location]` - The center position using the game GPS format (remove the last color information from the GPS if it doesn't work)
+- `OrbitCenterPosition=GPS:Center Point:139680.9:-138123.54:77539.84:` - The center position using the game GPS format (remove the last color information from the GPS if it doesn't work)
 - `OrbitRadius=100000` - How far from the center point the ship will orbit in meters